AARNet/Introduction_to_Jupyter_notebooks/_episodes/04-How_do_Jupyter_Notebooks_work.md

 teaching: 10
 exercises: 10
 questions:
-- How do Jupyter Notebooks work?
+- "How do Jupyter Notebooks work?"
 objectives:
-- Understand how notebooks run and how they are different to the command line
+- "Understand how notebooks run and how they are different to the command line"
 activity:
- - Look at an example on GitHub
+ - "Look at an example on GitHub"
 keypoints:
- - You don't need anything special to run a notebook - just a browser will do!
+ - "You don't need anything special to run a notebook - just a browser will do!"
 ---

 ## How do Jupyter Notebooks work?